Daniel-Alabi/Pages/README.md

-I created this for some product landing page# Pages Webpages generated
+I created this for some product landing page